-- appointing both the executive head and headteachers and the teaching staff - agreeing the aims of the school curriculum and ensuring the national curriculum is implemented - determining how the school's budget is to be used each year - deciding how sex education and religious education should be taught in the school - producing the school prospectus - deciding what charges should be made for activities outside normal school hours - dealing with official complaints and exclusions
+- appointing both the executive head and senior staff - agreeing the aims of the school curriculum and ensuring the national curriculum is implemented - determining how the school's budget is to be used each year - deciding how relationships education and religious education should be taught in the school - producing the school prospectus - deciding what charges should be made for activities outside usual school hours - dealing with official complaints and exclusions

-The governors keep in regular contact with parents through newsletters and by organising and attending school functions and events.
+The governors keep in regular contact with parents and carers through newsletters and by organising and attending school functions and events.

-A full list of governors is available from the school office.
-You can contact the governing body by writing to the chair of governors via the school office.
-Our governors are pleased to hear about thoughts, ideas and issues that staff and parents would like discussed by the governing body.
+Full details of our governors are available on our website www.brindisheschools.org You can contact the governing body by writing to the chair of governors via the school office.

+Our governors are pleased to hear about thoughts, ideas and issues that staff parents and carers would like discussed by the governing body.
 Individual governors can be contacted via the school office or through our website.

-Full governing body meetings are held once a term in the evening.
+Full governing body meetings are held twice a term in the evening.
 The agenda for the meeting includes items from the Local Authority, directives and initiatives from the Government and school-based concerns.
 Parents and carers are welcome to attend our governing body meetings as observers.

-The dates of full governing body meetings and information about the work of the governing body are published in the weekly newsletter.
+The dates of full governing body meetings and information about the work of the governing body are published in the weekly school newsletter.
 Minutes of the meetings are available for public inspection.